rueckstiess/mtools/doc/mloginfo.rst

 Sharding (``--sharding``)
 -----------------------------------------

-Outputs information of sharding configuration.
-Includes groupings of similar error/warning messages that are specific to sharding.
-A breakdown of chunk migration activity is included, specifying the source/destination shard, the number of chunk migrations attempted within the hour, and the ratio of successful to failed migrations.
-Failed chunk migrations specify when the failure occurred in formatted as [hours:minutes:seconds:milliseconds] but also notes if it precedes to be successful in the future (within the hour time frame).
-It also outputs chunk split statistics, which has a similar output as the chunk migration tables.
+The sharding section returns sharding related information.
+Information includes sharding related configurations, outputs a list of error/warning messages grouped by similar patterns, chunk migrations which have sent and received by the associated node in the log and chunk split statistics grouping by the hour.

 For example:

 .. code-block:: bash

    mloginfo mongod.log --sharding

-In addition to the default information, this command also outputs sharding related configurations, outputs a list of error/warning messages grouped by similar patterns, chunk migrations which have sent and received by the associated node in the log and chunk split statistics grouping by the hour.
-This can all be found below.

 .. code-block:: bash